unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 ```

 > [!TIP]
-> Feel free to remove the old assets related to app icon on `Android` project
+> Feel free to remove the old assets related to the app icon on the `Android` project

-Now let's jump to Windows platform.
+Now let's jump to the Windows platform.

 * Open the `Package.appxmanifest` file and look for the `Application` tag
-* And remove everything that's related to application icon.
+* And remove everything that's related to the application icon.
 It should look like this:

 ```xml
 <Applications>